Home

 The entrepreneurial spirit has been at the heart of Maison Hermès since its creation.
 It is illustrated by its abundant creativity, a capacity for constant innovation, new métiers, new production units and store openings.

 This strategy offers store managers freedom of purchase, to meet the specific needs of their customers.
 Two podiums are organised every year to present the fall‑winter and spring‑summer collections.
 These bring together all store and country managers, managers of the different métiers, as well as designers, to present all collections to the sales teams, who are thus responsible for compiling their own collections and making their store unique, with a special mix of products.
+This freedom means that in each country the Group’s customers are presented with a diversified and unique mix of products resulting from this flurry of creativity, blending emblematic products and the House’s new references, chosen to best meet local expectations.

 In order to continue this strategy, Hermès asserts its independence, underpinned by a strong family‑based shareholding structure, committed to retaining most of its production in France and preserving its culture.

 This independence, and the House’s strict financial management, allow it to self‑finance operational investments, both in production capacities and the network, as well as cross‑functional projects, and to preserve its long‑term strategy.
+Over three years, Hermès increased its operational investments by €2.4 billion, of which 67% in France.

-Responsible growth and humanist values
+Responsible growth and value-sharing

 As a company that respects the nature that inspires it, Hermès ensures the preservation of its resources and its impact on natural environments and local ecosystems, with an artisanal production model.
 The Group is stepping up its efforts in terms of social, societal and environmental performance.

 The profit‑sharing and incentive agreements, as well as the granting of free shares, enable all employees in France to share in the Group’s success.
-A new free share allocation plan to all employees was announced in June 2023.
-Today, employee shareholding, taking into account these latest allocations, concerns approximately 80% of employees.
-True to its commitment as a responsible employer, and recognising the commitment of everyone to the Group’s performance and success, Hermès paid all Group employees an exceptional bonus in 2024, in addition to the salary increases in France and worldwide.
-In 2023, the House also continued its actions to strengthen inclusion and diversity.
-Today, 6.85% of Hermès employees in France have a disability, exceeding legal obligations.
-A third Group Disability Agreement was signed at the end of 2023.
+Today, employee shareholding, taking into account the latest allocations, concerns approximately 70% of employees.
+True to its commitment as a responsible employer, and recognising the commitment of everyone to the Group’s performance and success, Hermès paid all Group employees an exceptional bonus of €4,500 in 2024, in addition to the salary increases in France and worldwide.
+In 2024, the House also continued its actions to strengthen inclusion and diversity.
+Today, 7.12% of Hermès employees in France have a disability, exceeding legal obligations.

-Nature, a source of exceptional materials, is at the heart of our craftsmanship model and its preservation plays a central role in Hermès' commitments.
+Nature, a source of exceptional materials, is at the heart of Hermès' craftsmanship model and its preservation plays a central role in Hermès' commitments.
 Global warming, its impact on biodiversity and the industrialisation of raw materials are areas of concern, which the House addresses through its climate strategy, its concrete initiatives in terms of responsible supply chains and its policies for the preservation of natural resources.

-Through its engagement with local authorities and communities where its production sites are located, Hermès contributes to revitalising regions, and provides working conditions that offer proximity and stable employment.
-Thanks to the Fondation d’entreprise Hermès, the Company is expanding its philanthropic actions through artistic creation, education and transmission, solidarity and the preservation of biodiversity.
-The Group is an economic player that is committed to its ecosystem and its stakeholders.
 Hermès is committed to support its suppliers in meeting requirements in terms of traceability, certification, carbon trajectory, reduction in water consumption and the use of plastics.
-Its supply chain briefs are published on the House’s website, as well as its animal welfare policy.
-The House has increased the transparency of its non‑financial information, in particular through the publication of its Climate Transition Plan and its Forest policy.
+Its supply chain briefs and a responsible purchasing policy are published on the House’s website, as well as its animal welfare policy.
+The House has increased the transparency of its non‑financial information, in particular through the publication of its Climate transition plan and its Forest policy.